francescorivola/mongodb-sharding-docker/README.md

 ## Shard a collection

+Assuming we want to shard the collection named "messages" using the field type as partition key.
-Create index for partition key
+We must first create an index for partition key field.

 ```javascript
 use test